aniyant/DSA-Assignments/README.md

 # DSA-Assignments
-This contains assignment related to data structure and algorithms
+This contains assignments related to data structure and algorithms